broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 # Activity by Contact Model of Enhancer-Gene Specificity

 The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
-This repository includes the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
+This repository contains the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
 We provide a brief description of the model below, see Fulco et al (BioArxiv 2019) for a full description.

 ## Requirements
 For each cell-type, the inputs to the ABC model are: